What is Annexation?

 Town policy requires that annexation petitions be submitted by property owners that wish to connect property outside of the town limits to municipal utilities.
 This policy applies to undeveloped lots, as well as developed lots which are not currently connected to municipal utilities.
 Annexed property must connect to both water and sewer, unless one or both services are deemed by the Town to be unavailable for connection due to distance or other factors.

 Property owners seeking annexation must submit all forms contained within the town’s Annexation Packet to Wendell Planning Department Staff in order to be eligible for annexation.
 The annexation packet includes an annexation petition form, annexation schedule, and a list of annexation plat requirements.
 Additionally, per general statute the petitioner shall submit a signed statement declaring whether or not any zoning vested right with respect to the properties subject to petition has been established.
 Prior to submittal of the annexation petition, the petitioner must meet with planning staff for a pre-submittal meeting.
 The purpose of this meeting is to allow planning staff to briefly review the submittal and provide guidance to the applicant prior to submittal and payment.
 Annexation submittal fees are subject to change each fiscal year.
-The fee for annexation requests for FY 2012/2013 is $300.
+The current fee for annexation requests is $350.

 Once an annexation petition is received by town staff, the Town Manager shall place the annexation request on the Town Board’s agenda for an upcoming meeting.
 The Town Board will then direct the clerk to certify the sufficiency of the petition and set a public hearing date.
 The Wendell Planning Board does not make recommendations for annexation requests.
 At the public hearing, the Board of Commissioners shall receive information from the Town Clerk, Planning Department Staff, and the applicant and may make a ruling on the annexation request.
 The entire process typically takes approximately two months to complete.